Ajifowobajeisaac/personal_projects/README.md

 # personal_projects
-A repository of personal project documentation my journey in software engineering.
+A repository of personal project documentation of my journey in software engineering.